kayz-web/Retrievio/README.md

 # Retrievio

 ## Lost & Found Web App

-### Basic Workflow

-1. User opens the website

-2. User chooses to:

-   * View existing items
-   * Add a lost or found item

-3. If adding an item:

-   * User fills a form (name, description, location, contact, type: lost/found)
-   * Data is stored

-4. Submitted items appear on the homepage:

-   * Displayed in two sections:

-     * Lost Items
-     * Found Items

-5. Users browse items and:

-   * Identify matching items
-   * Contact the person using provided details

-###  Key Features

-* Add Lost & Found items
-* Classify items as Lost or Found
-* Display all items dynamically
-* Separate sections for Lost and Found
-* Contact information display
-* Simple and user-friendly interface

-###  Components Required

-#### Frontend

-* HTML (structure)
-* CSS (styling)
-* JavaScript (form handling, dynamic display, local storage)

-###  Tools & Technologies

-* Visual Studio Code (development)
-* GitHub (version control and collaboration)
-* Browser (testing)

-###  Conclusion
+### Overview

+Retrievio is a simple Lost & Found web application that helps users report lost or found items and browse existing listings.
+The project aims to provide an easy-to-use interface for students to reconnect with their belongings.

+---

+## Basic Workflow

+1. Open the website.
+2. Choose to report a Lost or Found item.
+3. Fill in the required details:
+   - Item Name
+   - Description
+   - Location
+   - Contact Information
+4. Submit the form.
+5. Browse Lost and Found item listings.
+6. Contact the owner or finder using the provided contact details.

+---

+## Features

+- Report Lost Items
+- Report Found Items
+- Separate pages for Lost and Found items
+- Simple and user-friendly interface
+- Easy navigation between pages
+- Responsive webpage layout

+---

+## Frontend Technologies

+- HTML5
+- CSS3
+- JavaScript

+---

+## Development Tools

+- Visual Studio Code
+- GitHub
+- Web Browser

+---

+## Future Enhancements

+- Search items by name
+- Filter items by location
+- User authentication
+- Image upload for items
+- Email notifications
+- Mobile-friendly improvements

+---

+## Conclusion

+Retrievio provides a simple platform for reporting and finding lost items.
+The project focuses on creating a clean, responsive, and user-friendly interface while making it easier for users to connect with owners or finders of lost belongings.
 This project focuses on building a simple and functional platform for reporting and finding lost items.